svgeesus/EuroMPE/boards.md

 ## Analog power board

 Eurorack +12V -12V for op-amps.
 Creates clean 5V5 from +12V for DACs.
 Powers pitch DACs, offset DAC, global DACs and performance DACs.
-Also creates +11.4, -11.4 for Vref board.
 One for entire module.
 Run across width of first 4 voice boards.

 ## Vref generator board

-Small (for ovening).
-Connections for clean +11.4/-11.4/Analog 0V; temperature sensor feed; whatever (+12V)for heating; kelvin 5V and 0V output connections.
-Test point for unbuffered 10V and 5V outputs.
-Leads for front-panel trimmers for 5V and 10V.
+Small, insulated against drafts.
+Connections for +12/-12/Analog 0V; temperature sensor feed; bipolar power for heating; kelvin 10V and (multiple) 0V output connections.
+Test point for unbuffered 10V outputs.
 One for entire module.
 Screened, insulated, off the back of the module somewhere.

 ## Vref distribution board

+Trimmed divider from 10.0x00 V to 5V precision Vref.
+Leads for front-panel trimmer for 5V.
 Provides 5 (9) onward-forwarding kelvin connections for the 5 (9) 16-bit DAC Vrefs.
 Also buffered output for front-panel 5V output.
 Also across the back of the first four voices (with connections for the other 4)?
 One for entire module.

 ## Pitch DAC boards